ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 Here are a few simple examples::

+    # Get the next five address based on a ip address
     # {{ '192.168.1.5' | ansible.netcommon.ipmath(5) }}
     192.168.1.10

+    # Get the ten previous address based on a ip address
     # {{ '192.168.0.5' | ansible.netcommon.ipmath(-10) }}
     192.167.255.251

+    # Get the next five address using cidr notation
     # {{ '192.168.1.1/24' | ansible.netcommon.ipmath(5) }}
     192.168.1.6

+    # Get the previous five address using cidr notation
     # {{ '192.168.1.6/24' | ansible.netcommon.ipmath(-5) }}
     192.168.1.1

+    # Get the previous ten address using cidr notation
+    # It returns a address of the previous network range
     # {{ '192.168.2.6/24' | ansible.netcommon.ipmath(-10) }}
     192.168.1.252

+    # Get the next ten address in IPv6
     # {{ '2001::1' | ansible.netcommon.ipmath(10) }}
     2001::b

+    # Get the previous ten address in IPv6
     # {{ '2001::5' | ansible.netcommon.ipmath(-10) }}
     2000:ffff:ffff:ffff:ffff:ffff:ffff:fffb